CybrosysAssista/Odoo-Helper-VS-Code/assista_ide_shortcuts_full.md

-# Odoo-Code-Assistance
-Odoo extension for Visual Studio Code
+# 📘 Assista IDE Shortcuts Documentation

-Odoo Code Assistance provides a collection of intelligent code shortcuts designed to accelerate Odoo development.
+Assista IDE provides a collection of intelligent code shortcuts designed to accelerate Odoo development.
 Below is the categorized reference of all available keywords (shortcuts) with descriptions and examples.

 ---